CascadianVR/Auto-Toggle-Creator/README.md

 # VRChat Auto Toggle Creator
 A unity editor tool to automatically setup the lengthy process of making animations, setitng up a controller, and filling out the vrchat expression assets.
-While this is mad efor VRChat in mind, that is only the tail end of the script and can be used for a variety of tasks related to generating animations and configuring animators.
+While this is made with VRChat in mind, that is only the tail end of the script and can be used for a variety of tasks related to generating animations and configuring animators.

 # How to Use
 1. Open the menu from from Tools/Cascadian/AutoToggleCreator